MaxWang96/Projects/README.md

 - The extension currently supports three Steam store regions: United States, China, and EU1*.
 Support for other regions might be added depending on user demands.

 <sub>_*EU1 includes the following countries: Albania, Andorra, Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Liechtenstein, Luxembourg, Macedonia, Netherlands, Sweden, and Switzerland_<sub>

+## Contributing

+If you are interested in contributing, please read the [contributing guide](contributing.md).

 ## Feedback